Nabilah Parkes: 2020 congressional campaign

-Member of the Georgia Senate (2023-present)
+Member of the Georgia Senate (20232026)

 2022 campaign

-With the backing of U.S. Representative Lucy McBath, Islam entered the Democratic primary for the 7th district of the Georgia State Senate in 2022.
+With the backing of U.S. Representative Lucy McBath, Parkes entered the Democratic primary for the 7th district of the Georgia State Senate in 2022.
 The district, a new open seat, is entirely in Gwinnett County and leans towards Democrats.
 She was endorsed by Fair Fight Action, a voting rights organization founded by Georgia politician Stacey Abrams.
 She defeated State Representative Beth Moore in the primary with just over 50% of the vote and subsequently defeated Republican Josh McKay in the general election with roughly 53% of the vote.

-Islam represents Georgia's 7th Senate district encompassing Peachtree Corners, Berkeley Lake, Norcross, Duluth, Suwanee, and Lawrenceville in Gwinnett County.
+Parkes represents Georgia's 7th Senate district encompassing Peachtree Corners, Berkeley Lake, Norcross, Duluth, Suwanee, and Lawrenceville in Gwinnett County.

-She serves on the Government Oversight Committee, the Veterans, Military and Homeland Security Committee, the State Institutions and Properties Committee and the Science and Technology Committee.
-She is also the Vice-Chair of the Gwinnett Senate legislative delegation.
-Sen. Islam is a member of Georgia’s Asian American and Pacific Islander Caucus and Hispanic Caucus, and a member of the Georgia Legislative Black Caucus and Working Families Caucus.
+She served on the Government Oversight Committee, the Veterans, Military and Homeland Security Committee, the State Institutions and Properties Committee and the Science and Technology Committee.
+She is also the vice-chair of the Gwinnett Senate legislative delegation.
+Parkes is a member of Georgia's Asian American and Pacific Islander Caucus and Hispanic Caucus, and a member of the Georgia Legislative Black Caucus and Working Families Caucus.
 She was recognized by Georgia Asian Times as one of the 25 most influential Asian Americans in Georgia.

 Tenure

-Following the 2023 Atlanta shooting, Islam was among a group of four Democratic legislators to call for a special legislative session to address firearm safety.
+Following the 2023 Atlanta shooting, Parkes was among a group of four Democratic legislators to call for a special legislative session to address firearm safety.

-In April 2024, Senate Bill 144, the first bill sponsored by Islam that passed into law, was signed by the governor.
-The law, which arose from Islam's service on the Senate Committee on Veterans, Military, and Homeland Security, will reduce administrative burdens on the state militia, save taxpayer dollars, and protect commissioned officers.
+In April 2024, Senate Bill 144, the first bill sponsored by Parkes that passed into law, was signed by the Governor Brian Kemp.
+The law, which arose from Parkes' service on the Senate Committee on Veterans, Military, and Homeland Security, will reduce administrative burdens on the state militia, save taxpayer dollars, and protect commissioned officers.

+In January 2026, Parkes announced her campaign for Georgia insurance commissioner.
+She later withdrew from that race to instead run for lieutenant governor and resigned from the Georgia Senate in March 2026 to focus on that race.
+She lost the June 16 runoff election to State Senator Josh Mclaurin.

 Personal life

-Islam lives in Duluth with her husband Bryan, and is stepmother to two daughters.
+Parkes lives in Duluth with her husband Bryan, and is stepmother to two daughters.
 She is Muslim.